-City regulatory bodies, even those that are non-statutory, may be reviewable, but generally only where such bodies have been "woven into the fabric of public regulation" and all other remedies have been exhausted.
+The decisions of city regulatory bodies, even those that are non-statutory, may be reviewable, but generally only where such bodies have been "woven into the fabric of public regulation" and all other remedies have been exhausted.

 An application for permission to apply for judicial review in England and Wales must be made “promptly” and in any event not later than three months from the date when grounds for the application first arose.
 The time limit is further reduced to six weeks for planning decisions and to one month in public procurement cases.

 In Scotland and Northern Ireland, the requirement for an application to be brought "promptly" has been removed, so that the only requirement is for applications to be brought within three months.
 Again, shorter timeframes specified under statute apply in certain cases.

 In all UK jurisdictions, there is an expectation that judicial review will be the remedy of last resort once all efforts to resolve a disagreement with a public body have failed.
 Parties which fail to engage with the protocol on pre-action correspondence, or to exhaust alternative methods of resolving their dispute, risk facing costs penalties, except where the court is satisfied that good reasons for not imposing a sanction exist.